coltongrainger/fy20bvsd/README.md

 - two non-identical images.

-A third goal is to be able to recognized
+A third goal is to be able to recognize

 - two identical images with the same "ImageUniqueID"